^

 1. Birth defects:

-• Studies show that high doses of retinoids (active forms of vitamin A, such as retinol) can cause birth defects in the fetus.
-These defects may include abnormalities in the development of the skull, face, limbs and heart.
+• Research shows that high doses of retinoids (active forms of vitamin A, such as retinol) can cause birth defects in fetuses.
+These defects can include abnormalities in the development of the skull, face, limbs, and heart.

 2. Toxicity:

-• Hypervitaminosis A, a condition caused by excess intake of vitamin A, can cause symptoms including nausea, headaches, fatigue, and liver toxicity, which can also have a negative impact on pregnancy.
+• Hypervitaminosis A, a condition caused by excess vitamin A intake, can cause symptoms including nausea, headaches, fatigue, and liver toxicity, which can also negatively affect pregnancy.

-• Preference should be given to dietary sources of beta-carotene (provitamin A), which is found in plant foods and is safe because the body converts it into vitamin A as needed.
+• Preference should be given to food sources of beta-carotene (provitamin A), which is found in plant foods and is safe because the body converts it to vitamin A as needed.
 Examples of such foods include carrots, sweet potatoes, pumpkin, and green leafy vegetables.

 2. Additional additives:

-• Pregnant women are advised to avoid vitamin A supplements in the form of retinol, especially those exceeding the recommended daily dose.
-General guidance is to not exceed 10,000 IU (3,000 mcg) of retinol per day, although more conservative recommendations suggest a limit of 5,000 IU (1,500 mcg).
+• Pregnant women are advised to avoid vitamin A supplements in the form of retinol, especially in excess of the recommended daily dose.
+A general guideline is to not exceed 10,000 IU (3,000 mcg) of retinol per day, although more conservative recommendations suggest a limit of 5,000 IU (1,500 mcg).

-• You should consult your doctor or nutritionist before taking any supplements during pregnancy.
-This is especially important for women, who may be predisposed to low or high vitamin A levels.
+• Before taking any supplements during pregnancy, you should consult with your doctor or dietitian.
+This is especially important for women who may be predisposed to low or high levels of vitamin A.

 Contraindications

-1. Pregnancy: Excess vitamin A in a pregnant woman may be associated with a risk of birth defects in the fetus, especially when consuming large doses of vitamin A supplements.
+1. Pregnancy: Excess vitamin A in a pregnant woman's body may be associated with a risk of birth defects in the fetus, especially when large doses of vitamin A supplements are consumed.
 Therefore, taking vitamin A in large doses is contraindicated during pregnancy.

-2. Breastfeeding: Although small amounts of vitamin A through mother's milk are generally considered safe, taking large doses of vitamin A may result in excess being passed into the baby's body.
-Therefore, it is also recommended to limit vitamin A intake during breastfeeding.
+2. Breastfeeding: Although small amounts of vitamin A through breast milk are generally considered safe, taking large doses of vitamin A may result in excess being passed on to the baby.
+Therefore, it is also recommended to limit vitamin A intake while breastfeeding.

-3. Hypervitaminosis A: Long-term consumption of high doses of vitamin A can lead to hypervitaminosis A, which can manifest as symptoms such as headache, nausea, vomiting, fatigue, irritability, drowsiness, and bone and joint pain.
+3. Hypervitaminosis A: Long-term consumption of high doses of vitamin A can lead to hypervitaminosis A, which can result in symptoms such as headache, nausea, vomiting, fatigue, irritability, drowsiness, and bone and joint pain.

-5. Liver disease: In patients with liver disease or impaired liver function, it is recommended to avoid taking large doses of vitamin A due to the risk of liver toxicity.
+4. Liver disease: In patients with liver disease or impaired liver function, it is recommended to avoid taking high doses of vitamin A due to the risk of liver toxicity.

-6. Hypovitaminosis A: Treatment of hypovitaminosis A (vitamin A deficiency) is carried out under the supervision of a doctor to avoid excess vitamin A and its toxic consequences.
+5. Hypovitaminosis A: Treatment of hypovitaminosis A (vitamin A deficiency) is carried out under the supervision of a physician to avoid excess vitamin A and its toxic effects.

-7. Other Conditions: Vitamin A may interact with certain medications and health conditions, such as acne or retinopathy, so taking vitamin A should be discussed with your doctor.
+6. Other conditions: Vitamin A may interact with certain medications and health conditions, such as acne or retinopathy, so you should discuss taking vitamin A with your doctor.

 Side effects Vitamin A

-• Headaches and dizziness: High doses of vitamin A can lead to headaches and dizziness.
+• Headaches and dizziness: High doses of vitamin A can lead to headaches and feelings of dizziness.

 • Fatigue and weakness: Some people may experience fatigue or general weakness as a side effect of taking vitamin A.

-• Nausea and vomiting: At high doses, vitamin A can cause gastrointestinal problems, including nausea and vomiting.
+• Nausea and vomiting: At high doses, vitamin A can cause gastrointestinal disturbances, including nausea and vomiting.

 Serious side effects:

-• Hypervitaminosis A: This condition is caused by excessive accumulation of vitamin A in the body and can lead to serious health problems, including liver damage, headaches, increased intracranial pressure, visual disturbances and even osteoporosis.
+• Hypervitaminosis A: This condition is caused by too much vitamin A in the body and can lead to serious health problems including liver damage, headaches, increased intracranial pressure, vision problems, and even osteoporosis.

-• Teratogenic effects: Excess vitamin A during pregnancy can cause birth defects in the fetus, so it is important for pregnant women to strictly monitor their intake of this vitamin.
+• Teratogenic effects: Excess vitamin A during pregnancy can cause birth defects in the fetus, so it is important for pregnant women to strictly control their intake of this vitamin.

 Other possible side effects:

-• Changes in blood: High doses of vitamin A can affect the levels of certain blood components, such as platelets and calcium.
+• Changes in blood composition: High doses of vitamin A may affect the levels of certain blood components, such as platelets and calcium.

-• Allergic reactions: Allergic reactions to vitamin A are rare, but may include itching, skin rash, or more severe symptoms.
+• Allergic reactions: Rarely, allergic reactions to vitamin A are possible, which may include itching, skin rash, or more serious symptoms.

 Overdose

-1. Toxic effects: An overdose of vitamin A can cause toxic effects on the body, which manifests itself in the form of nausea, vomiting, dizziness, headache, irritability, fatigue, insomnia and even increased intracranial pressure.
+1. Toxic effects: Overdosing on vitamin A can cause toxic effects on the body, which manifests itself in the form of nausea, vomiting, dizziness, headache, irritability, fatigue, insomnia, and even increased intracranial pressure.

-2. Liver Damage: One of the main organs affected by an overdose of vitamin A is the liver.
-Elevated levels of vitamin A can lead to fatty liver, hepatitis and even liver failure.
+2. Liver Damage: One of the main organs that suffers from vitamin A overdose is the liver.
+Elevated levels of vitamin A can lead to fatty liver disease, hepatitis, and even liver failure.

-3. Bone complications: Vitamin A overdose can cause bone damage, including bone growth and the development of bone disorders.
+3. Bone complications: Too much vitamin A can cause bone damage, including bone growth and bone disorders.

-4. Central Nervous System: Vitamin A overdose can have negative effects on the central nervous system, causing irritability, headache, insomnia and other neurological symptoms.
+4. Central Nervous System: Overdosing on vitamin A can have negative effects on the central nervous system, causing irritability, headache, insomnia, and other neurological symptoms.

 5. Damage to mucous membranes: Vitamin A can cause dryness and irritation of mucous membranes, which can lead to epithelial damage, including ulceration.

-6. Birth Defects in Pregnancy: Vitamin A overdose during pregnancy can lead to a variety of congenital anomalies in the fetus, including heart defects, facial and central nervous system abnormalities.
+6. Birth Defects in Pregnancy: Excessive vitamin A intake during pregnancy can result in various birth defects in the fetus, including heart defects, facial malformations, and central nervous system abnormalities.

-7. Vision Damage: In extreme cases, an overdose of vitamin A can cause vision damage, including decreased sensitivity to light, changes in color rendering, and even blindness.
+7. Vision Damage: In extreme cases, overdosing on vitamin A can cause vision damage, including decreased sensitivity to light, changes in color vision, and even blindness.

 Interactions with other drugs

-1. Medicines containing iron: Vitamin A may increase the absorption of iron, especially if taken concomitantly with iron supplements.
-This may be useful in treating anemia, but may lead to iron overdose in some patients.
+1. Iron-containing products: Vitamin A may increase iron absorption, especially when taken with iron-containing products.
+This may be helpful in treating anemia, but may lead to iron overdose in some patients.

-2. Oral contraceptives: Oral contraceptives may reduce vitamin A levels in the body, especially in women.
-This may be due to increased vitamin A metabolism.
+2. Oral contraceptives: Oral contraceptives may decrease vitamin A levels in the body, especially in women.
+This may be due to increased metabolism of vitamin A.

-3. Retinoid medications: Taking with other retinoid medications, such as isotretinoin or tazarotene, may increase the risk of developing hypervitaminosis A and associated side effects.
+3. Retinoid medications: Taking them with other retinoid medications, such as isotretinoin or tazarotene, may increase the risk of developing hypervitaminosis A and its associated side effects.

-4. Cholagogues: Drugs that increase bile secretion (for example, choleretic herbs) may reduce the absorption of vitamin A by reducing the time of contact with gastric contents.
+4. Choleretic drugs: Drugs that increase bile secretion (eg, choleretic herbs) may reduce the absorption of vitamin A due to a decrease in the contact time with gastric contents.

-5. Steroid medications: Steroids can reduce the level of vitamin A in the body, which can lead to vitamin A deficiency, especially with long-term use.
+5. Steroid medications: Steroids can decrease vitamin A levels in the body, which can lead to vitamin A deficiency, especially with long-term use.

 Attention!